 (In case you are wondering, the star character after iconcache is necessary to make sure all files with names that start with iconcache will be included in the delete operation.)
 That should delete all the icon cache files.
 You can use the dir command again to check the list of files remaining; if there is still one or more of the iconcache files listed, it means that you either did not enter the command correctly, or some program is still using the icon cache.

-If instead of (or in addition to) the icon cache you want to erase the thumbnail cache, enter the following command into the command prompt window: del thumbcache* and press Enter.
-It should delete all the tumbnail cache files and force Windows to rebuild it.
+What if instead of (or in addition to) the icon cache you want to erase the thumbnail cache?
+(The thumbnail cache is used by Windows to display small preview images of the files when you are browsing them with Explorer or AB Commander.
+If the thumbnail images appear to be corrupted on your computer, you can fix them by erasing the thumbnail cache.)
+To do that, enter the following command into the command prompt window: del thumbcache* and press Enter.
+It should delete all the thumbnail cache files and force Windows to rebuild it.
 Again, use the dir command to check the results.

 When all is done, how to get back the regular desktop?
 Press the Ctrl-Alt-Del keys simultaneously, choose Sign off on the screen that appears, then sign back on.
 When you switch to the desktop view, all the usual icons should be back, and any damaged ones should be repaired now.